Parameter estimation of hairy Kerr black holes from its shadow and constraints from M87*: Geodesics around Rotating Black Holes

-where $'$ stands for the derivative concerning the radial coordinate, Eq.~(\ref{CriImpPara}), in the limit $\alpha\to0$, reduces to the critical impact parameter for the Kerr black holes \cite{Hioki2009}.
-The unstable photon orbits have been particularly studied with much interest for black holes and naked singularities \cite{Wilkins1972,Goldstein1974,Jhonston1974,Izmailov1979,Izmailov1980,Calvani1978,Teo2003} and in the case of the black hole, they define the boundary between the capture or no-capture of a cross-section of light rays.
-There can be two circular photon orbits in the equatorial plane of the black hole viz in axially symmetric spacetimes viz. those move in the same direction as the black hole's rotation and those moving the opposite it which are respectively called the prograde and retrograde photons.
-The prograde orbits being smaller in radius than the retrograde ones \cite{BardeenAPJ1972}, which can be attributed to the Lens-Thirring effect \cite{Thirring}, whereby, due to the dragging of the inertial frame by the black hole's rotation, to an observer at infinity, the prograde photons must have smaller orbits to account for the excess angular momentum.
-In contrast, the retrograde ones, having lost some angular momentum effectively, would have to rotate at larger radii \cite{Teo2003}.
-The non-planar or 3-dimensional photon orbits only arise for $\mathcal{\eta}_{crit}>0$ whereas, for $\mathcal{\eta}_{crit}=0$, the photon orbits are planar and confined to the equatorial plane only.
+where $'$ stands for the derivative concerning the radial coordinate, equation~(\ref{CriImpPara}), in the limit $\alpha\to0$, reduces to the critical impact parameter for the Kerr black holes \citep{Hioki:2009na}.
+The unstable photon orbits have been particularly studied with much interest for black holes and naked singularities \citep{Wilkins:1972rs,Goldstein1974,Johnston:1974pn,Izmailov1979,Izmailov1980,Teo:2020sey} and in the case of the black hole, they define the boundary between the capture and scatter cross-section of light rays.
+In axially symmetric spacetimes, there can be two circular photon orbits at the equatorial plane viz. those moving in the same direction as the black hole's rotation and those moving opposite to it which are respectively called the prograde and retrograde photons.
+Owing to the Lens-Thirring effect \citep{Bardeen:1975zz}, whereby, due to the dragging of the inertial frame by the black hole's rotation, to an observer at infinity, the prograde photons must have smaller orbits to account for the excess angular momentum.
+In contrast to this, the retrograde ones, having lost some angular momentum effectively, would have to rotate at larger radii \citep{Bardeen:1972fi,Teo:2020sey}.
+The non-planar or 3D photon orbits only arise for $\mathcal{\eta}_{crit}>0$ whereas, for $\mathcal{\eta}_{crit}=0$, the photon orbits are planar and confined to the equatorial plane only.
 The radii of prograde ($r_{p}^-$) and retrograde ($r_{p}^+$) orbits at the equatorial plane are obtained as roots of $\eta_{crit}=0$.
-It turns out that these radii for the Kerr black holes are \cite{Teo2003}
+It turns out that these radii for the Kerr black holes are \citep{Teo:2020sey}